-Teaching children how to keep safe
+THE SCHOOL'S ARRANGEMENTS TO FULFIL OTHER SAFEGUARDING RESPONSIBILITIES Teaching children how to keep safe

-The LGB ensures that all students are taught about safeguarding, including online, through the curriculum, Relationships and Sex Education and Health Education and PSHE to help children to adjust their behaviours to reduce risks and build resilience, including to radicalisation.
+The local governing body and United Learning Trust ensures that all students are taught about safeguarding, including online, through the curriculum, Relationships and Sex Education and Health Education and PSHE to help children to adjust their behaviours to reduce risks and build resilience, including to radicalisation.
 This includes teaching students about the safe use of electronic equipment and the internet and the risks posed by adults or young people, who use the internet and social media to bully, groom, abuse or radicalise other people, especially children, young people and vulnerable adults.
 It will also include teaching students, for example, about healthy relationships, consent and that sexual violence and sexual harassment is always wrong.

-The school recognises the additional risks that children with SEND face online and works with the IT partners and teaching staff to ensure that additional support and measures are in place to support these children.
-Online safety is an integral part of the school's Computing curriculum for all pupils and is taught in an age-appropriate way relevant to pupils' lives.
+The school recognises the additional risks that children with SEND face online and works with the Head of IT to ensure that additional support and measures are in place to support these children.
+Online safety is an integral part of the school's ICT curriculum for all pupils and is taught in an age-appropriate way relevant to pupils' lives.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-A whole school approach is taken to online safety in the Online Safety Policy and Acceptable Use Agreement for pupils and for staff, empowering the school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+A whole school approach is taken to online safety in the Online/E-Safety Policy that empowers the school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.